Ferhatmedtahar/Lumina-Retreats/README.md

 - **Cabin Reservation**: Users can browse and reserve available cabins.
 - **User Profile**: Create and manage user profiles to track reservations and personal details.
 - **Authentication**: Secure user authentication with signup, login, and logout features.
-- **About Page**: Provides information about the Wild Oasis project.
+- **About Page**: Provides information about Lumina Retreats project.

 ## Installation